mongodb/specifications/source/unified-test-format/unified-test-format.rst

   the loop MUST terminate and raise the error/failure (i.e. the error/failure will interrupt the test).

-- ``storeErrorsAsEntity``: if specified, the runner MUST capture errors arising during sub-operation execution and append a document with error information to the array stored in the specified entity.
+- ``storeErrorsAsEntity``: Optional string.
+If specified, the runner MUST capture errors arising during sub-operation execution and append a document with error information to the array stored in the specified entity.

   If this option is specified, the test runner MUST check the existence and the type of the entity with the specified name before executing the loop.